by Ed Sawicki - January 31, 2019

 Only friend people who are secure

-If you have a FB friend who allows anyone to see their friends list, they're putting you at risk.
-You may want to encourage and require people to restrict their friends list before you accept their friend request.
+If you have a FB friend who allows anyone to see their friends list, they're putting you at risk since your name is on their list of friends.
+You may want to encourage and require people to restrict the viewing of their friends list before you accept their friend request.

 Be a black hole

-If someome sends you a message telling you that you've been hacked and that you should send a message to all of your friends, do nothing - absolutely nothing.
-The message may not be legitimate and, even if it is coming from a real friend, you're not helping by contributing to the melee that some bad guy may have engineered.
+If someone sends you a message or email telling you that you've been hacked and that you should send a message to all of your friends, do nothing - absolutely nothing.
+The message may not be legitimate.
+It may be coming from a bad guy who will in some way use your action against you.
+Even if it is coming from a real friend, you're not helping by contributing to the melee that some bad guy may have engineered.

 It's unlikely that your Facebook account has really been "hacked".

 If you get a friend request from someone who is already your friend, do nothing.
-Chances are good this is someone who has created an account with the same name as your existing friend.
+Chances are good this is a bad guy who has created an account with the same name as your existing friend.
 It might be someone who happens to have the same name of your friend and you'll want to be friends with but probably not.
 Be careful.

 — END —